(c) Runner’s Tribe

 - Weight: The shoe is very heavy.
 Heavier than some Hoka One One shoes for example, even with all that overengineering that goes into Hokas.
 The DNA AMP midsole is simply a heavy material.
 The rubber on the outsole, the high quality upper.
 All this material combines to create a very heavy shoe.
 Obviously as stated before, the trade off is this shoe has incredible durability.

 - Too much responsiveness: If Brooks are to claim that this shoe provides endless energy return, then you’d think that it would need to be more soft, springy, and bouncy.
 But it isn’t, when compared to other ‘energy return’ shoes.
 It is much more of a firm ride, like traditional EVA or Phylon shoes.
 If by ‘endless’ they mean the shoe lasts forever, they have a point, as the shoe must be one of the most durable on the market.
 They have done exceptionally well on the durability side of things.

 To buy or not to buy?

-The marketing hype for the Levitate is over the top.
-The shoe is fine, it can adapt to any surface and is the sort of shoe than anyone could run in and ‘like’.
+The marketing hype for the Levitate is a lot.
+The shoe is high quality, it can adapt to any surface and is the sort of shoe than anyone could run in and ‘like’.
 If you want a shoe that will last for a long time, then this is probably your best option.
-But in terms of living up to the ‘energy return’ hype, it just isn’t as good as a myriad of other options, if a bouncy yet plush shoe is what you are after.
-The shoe is too heavy, and is a bit of a slog to run in.
+But in terms of living up to the ‘energy return’ hype, it just isn’t nearly as good as a a select few other options, if a bouncy yet plush shoe is what you are after.
+The shoe is heavy to hold but feels good on the feet.

 Disclaimer: Runner’s Tribe were given a pair of Levitates for free from a running store.
 The store will go unnamed and has therefore not influenced the below review.
 Runner’s Tribe has no affiliation with Brooks.